-380. INDUSTRIAL ORGANIZATION.
-Required of all juniors in Mechanical and seniors in Electrical Engineering.
+380. Industrial Organization.
+Required of all juniors in Mechanical and in Electrical Engineering.
 Either term.
 Credit two hours.
 Open only to students in the College of Engineering.
 A course of lectures on modern industrial tendencies and the principles that underlie modern methods of production.
 The treatment includes not only the reasons for our changed methods of production but also discussion of the principal features of such industrial factors as factory legislation, factory welfare work, and modern methods of administration.
 Professor KIMBALL.

-381. INDUSTRIAL ORGANIZATION.
+381. Industrial Organization.
 Open to engineering students for whom 380 is not a required subject and to juniors and seniors in other Colleges.
 Two lectures a week.
 First term.
 Credit two hours.
 A consideration of modern industrial tendencies and the principles that underlie modern methods of manufacture.
-Not only is the history of industry considered but present methods of administration and production are studied, including such features as time-keeping, cost finding, planning and scheduling work, reports, time and motion study, labor administration and industrial legislation.
-Assistant Professor LEE.
+Not only is the history of industry considered but present methods of administration and production are studied, including such features as time-keeping, cost-finding planning and scheduling work, reports, time and motion study, labor administration and industrial legislation.
+Professor LEE.

 382a, b.
-INDUSTRIAL ENGINEERING.
+Industrial Engineering.
 Required of all seniors in Option B. Four lectures a week throughout the year.
 Credit four hours a term.
 Prerequisite course 380.
 A discussion of modern time-keeping and cost-finding systems, methods of planning work and of insuring production, administrative reports, time and motion study, purchasing, etc.; plant location and arrangement; heating, lighting, and powering of plants, safety engineering, fire protection, and workmen's compensation laws.
-Assistant Professor LEE and Mr. BANGS.
+Professor LEE and Mr. BANGS.

 383a, b.
-INDUSTRIAL ENGINEERING PROBLEMS.
+Industrial Engineering Problems.
 Required of all seniors in Option B. Six hours of drawing, computing or time study a week throughout the year.
 Credit two hours a term.
 Must be accompanied by 382a, b.
 Prerequisite courses 316 and 317.
 Design and layout of a plant, including the selection and location of the machinery necessary to manufacture some small assembly such as an automobile transmission.
 A rather detailed solution of problems in costing, planning, routing, scheduling, etc., in connection with this plant, including the development of organization charts and administrative and other forms.
 The work also includes a detailed study of the use of the Machine Rate method of distributing overhead expense and practice in the use of Gautt charts.
 Each student also makes several time studies of operations in the shops.
-Assistant Professor LEE and Mr. BANGS.
+Professor LEE and Mr. BANGS.

-384. SAFETY ENGINEERING AND FIRE PROTECTION.
-Not open to seniors in Option B. Elective for others.
-Two lectures a week during the first term.
-Credit two hours.
-Prerequisite course 380.
-A discussion of organization for safety; the workmen's compensation laws; the standard requirements for industrial safety; modern factory construction and arrangement from the standpoint of fire protection, sprinkler systems and other fire protective appliances.
-Professor WELLS.
-385. COST, WAGES, AND MANAGEMENT.
+385. Cost, Wages, and Management.
 Elective for juniors and seniors in Mechanical Engineering, except those who are electing, or expect to elect the senior industrial group.
 Open also to upperclassmen in other colleges.
 Credit two hours.
 Two lectures a week.
 Second term.
-A discussion of the fundamental principles underlying the management of industrial works with a more detailed analysis of the elements of cost finding, wage systems, time and motion study, planning of work, etc. Professor Wells.
+A discussion of the fundamental principles underlying the management of industrial works with a more detailed analysis of the elements of cost finding, wage systems, time and motion study, planning of work, etc. Professor WELLS.

-386. INDUSTRIAL RELATIONS.
+386. Industrial Relations.
 Elective.
 Two lectures a week during the second term.
 Credit two hours.
 Prerequisite course 380 or 381.
 A discussion of the more important problems which arise from the relation of employer and employee under present conditions of industry.
 Such features are considered as the effect of organized labor, employment methods, methods of wage payment, committee systems, industrial education and personnel service activities in general.
-Assistant Professor LEE.
+Professor LEE.

-387 ADVANCED INDUSTRIAL ENGINEERING.
+387. Advanced Industrial Engineering.
 Open to graduates and seniors who have completed the equivalent of 382 and 383.
 Professors KIMBALL, WELLS, and LEE.